1896 Broadway premiere of Secret Service, which becomes a perennial touring hit for its author and star, William Gillette.

 1995 The 1970 Sondheim musical Company is revived by the Roundabout Theatre Company.
 It stars Boyd Gaines, Veanne Cox, Jane Krakowski, and LaChanze.
 The new song, "Marry Me a Little," is added in this revival, which runs 68 performances.

 1998 Joe DiPietro's familial comedy Over The River and Through The Woods opens Off-Broadway at the John Houseman Theatre.
-The composer's I Love You, You're Perfect, Now Change cohort, Joel Bishoff, assumes directing duties once more for this tale of Italian grandparents who conspire to keep their grandson from moving away from them.
+The composer's I Love You, You're Perfect, Now Change cohort, Joel Bishoff, assumes directing duties once more for the tale of Italian grandparents who conspire to keep their grandson from moving away.

 2001 Mamma Mia!, a musical based on the pop hits of the rock group ABBA, begins previews at the Winter Garden Theatre with one of the biggest advance sales ever for a musical.

 2002 At its annual Light the Night Gala, South Coast Repertory in California dedicates its new Folino Theatre Center, fifty percent larger than the company's former space.
-The inaugural production will be the premiere of Richard Greenberg's The Violet Hour, which moves to Broadway the following year.
+The inaugural production is the premiere of Richard Greenberg's The Violet Hour, which moves to Broadway the following year.

 2008 13, the middle school-set musical with songs by Tony Award winner Jason Robert Brown, opens at Broadway's Bernard B. Jacobs Theatre.
 A 13-member cast of actual teenagers tells the story of a boy facing his 13th birthday and Bar Mitzvah in a new town.
 The cast includes future pop star Ariana Grande.